Physics-50/Module-2/docs/week2.md

 + Choose five values of $$L$$ ranging from about 15 cm to as large a value of $$ L $$ as you can while keeping the first diffraction maximum on the provided screen (this should be about 60 cm).

 + Collect five measurements of $$x$$ for each $$L$$ value, being sure to reset all the parameters you determined you needed to in  [Miniquestion 3 from Week 1](https://docs.google.com/forms/d/e/1FAIpQLSe-Bcw3iqEcmblnBnsOJOqSbfHVNrXckA4mVs9VEvzOXHvZQQ/viewform){:target="_blank"} between each measurement of $$x$$.
-Be sure to **only use the 500 line/mm diffraction grating.**
+Be sure to **only use the 500 line/mm diffraction grating.**  Please use the tab: "Week 2: Data: 500 lines/mm" in your Google Sheets spreadsheet to collect your data.
+You will need to enter the formulas to calculate the mean value and uncertainty.

 + For each $$L$$ value, compute the mean value of $$x$$ from your five trials and the random uncertainty as measured by the SEM.

 + Prepare a .csv file with your $$x\pm \delta x$$ and $$L$$ data.
-There is a new tab in your Google sheets worksheet, prepared for this.
+There is a new tab in your Google sheets worksheet, prepared for this: "Week 2: Plotting 500 lines/mm data".
 Be sure to change the column headings to reflect your data as these will appear as axes labels on your fit.

 + Load the .csv file with your data into the [curve fitting script introduced previously](https://physics.hmc.edu/fitter/), selecting "linear" under the "kind" pull-down menu.